Steering failure cited in Mardi Gras World collisionJul 12, 2019 10:12 AM

 Property damage exceeded $3 million from May 2018 incident in New Orleans

 Damage to the Mardi Gras World warehouse and wharf after the May 7, 2018 collision.
 Total property damage exceeded $3 million.

-On May 7, 2018, about 1848 local time, the towing vessel Steve Richoux with five crewmembers was downbound on the Mississippi River in New Orleans, Louisiana, pushing six loaded cement barges when a steering system failure occurred.
+On May 7, 2018, about 1848 local time, the towing vessel Steve Richoux with five crewmembers was downbound on the Mississippi River in New Orleans, La., pushing six loaded cement barges when a steering system failure occurred.
 The pilot and the captain tried to regain steering control of the vessel.
-Despite their efforts, the Steve Richoux struck the Mardi Gras World pier at mile 98.
+Despite their efforts, Steve Richoux struck the Mardi Gras World pier at mile 98.
 No pollution or injuries were reported; estimated property damage exceeded $3 million.

 At 1847 on May 7, the pilot aboard Steve Richoux radioed that he was losing control of the downbound vessel.
 Nearby towing vessels offered assistance and proceeded toward the Steve Richoux.
 As the tow continued to approach the left descending bank of the river, the pilot placed both engines full astern, sounded the general alarm to warn the crew, and blew the vessel’s whistle to warn the people on the wharf and inside a warehouse, known as Mardi Gras World, on the waterfront.

-Probable Cause: The National Transportation Safety Board determined that the probable cause of the contact of the Steve Richoux tow with the Mardi Gras World pier was a loss of steering control due to a recurring yet unreported problem with the vessel’s steering system.
+Probable cause: The National Transportation Safety Board determined that the probable cause of the contact of the Steve Richoux tow with the Mardi Gras World pier was a loss of steering control due to a recurring yet unreported problem with the vessel’s steering system.